T of C

 Huangzhong Diao

-The main tonal center is the open first string (do); secondary tonal center is the open fourth string (sol).
+As for the music itself, the main tonal center here is the note played on the open first string (do); the secondary tonal center is the note of the open fourth string (sol).
 However, the closing note is do and fa together.
 Many melodies have unexpected closing notes.
 Perhaps further research might explain why, as well as provide answers to the other questions.

 None.